adjust/cocos2dx_sdk/doc/ios/ios.md

 ### 2. Add adjust source files to your solution

-Take the files from the `iOS/Adjust` folder and add them to your iOS project.
+Take the files from the `Adjust` folder and add them to your iOS project.

 ![][add_ios_files]